Bus Accident Attorney Kirkland

 Documenting Your Injuries & Losses

 As your medical treatment progresses, we track your bills, records, and the ways your injuries affect your day-to-day life.
-This helps us evaluate the full scope of your losses, including time away from work, future treatment needs, and the impact on your activities and relationships.
 If negotiations lead to a settlement offer, we explain the proposal and answer your questions so you can make an informed decision.
 If your case needs to proceed into litigation, we are prepared to represent you in court and guide you through each hearing and step along the way.
-We know that many people hurt in bus accidents cannot easily travel.
-Our team can arrange to meet with you at your home, in a hospital on the Eastside, or in another convenient setting.

 Gather Information & Preserve Evidence

 If it is safe to do so, try to gather key information while you are still at or near the scene.
-This can include the bus number or route, the name of the bus company or transit system, the location and time of the crash, and the names and contact information of any witnesses who are willing to share it.
 If you can use your phone, photos of the vehicles, the roadway, visible injuries, and anything unusual about the surroundings can be very helpful later.

 Potentially Liable Drivers & Companies